 3. What do you know about the company?

 You should ask this question if you really want to know that a candidate is inclined towards the company target.
-This question will make sure if they are interested in your company and they really want to join the organization.
+And with what new ideas they are going to imporve your company.
+This question will make sure if they are interested in your company and if they really want to join the organization.

 4. Tell us how you will tackle a challenge or a conflict at work?